AnotherSamWilson/miceforest/README.md

 ### Simple Example of Multiple Imputation

-We can also create a class which contains multiple `KernelDataSet`s, along with easy ways to compare them:
+In statistics, multiple imputation is a process by which the uncertainty/other effects caused by missing values can be examined by creating multiple different imputed datasets.
+We can create a class which contains multiple `KernelDataSet`s, along with easy ways to compare them:

 ``` python
 # Create kernel.